RasmusFonseca/EvoBundle/README.md

-# Time-evolving bundle plots
+# Flareplots

-Bundle-plots illustrate contacts between grouped nodes and are useful for exploring interaction graphs.
-We have added a time-slider to illustrate the evolution of dynamically changing networks, and added circular layers of color-coded annotations.
+Flareplots illustrate contacts between grouped nodes and are useful for exploring interaction graphs.
+They have a time-slider to illustrate the evolution of dynamically changing networks and circular layers of color-coded annotations.

 ## Input format
 The input is a JSON-file that could look like the following: